 Claims brought under the policy may be settled out of court prior to the initiation of suit, or suits may be settled prior to trial but only with the written consent of the insured or, upon rare occasions, as directed by the UAMS Professional Liability Insurance and Claims Committee.

-The FGP Risk Management and Prevention Department encourages any physician to freely communicate any concerns regarding the care and treatment of a patient including unexpected outcomes, errors, or any medical/legal event.
+The Office of General Counsel Insurance and Claims Management encourages any physician to freely communicate any concerns regarding the care and treatment of a patient including unexpected outcomes, errors, or any medical/legal event.
 If you have reason to believe a malpractice claim might occur due to some event, REPORT IT.
-The phone number for the Department of Risk Management & Prevention is 614-2077 or 614-2082.
+The phone number for the Office of General Counsel Insurance and Claims Management is 614-2077 or 614-2082.
 Information you should have available includes the name of the patient, the medical record number, physicians involved, and the nature of the event causing concern.

-In the event you receive a letter threatening suit or suit papers, you should contact the Department of Risk Management immediately.
-In the event you are served with suit papers, you will have only twenty (20) days in which to have an Answer filed with the court hence, time is of the essence.
+In the event you receive a letter threatening suit or suit papers, you should contact the Office of General Counsel Insurance and Claims Management immediately.
+In the event you are served with suit papers, you will have only twenty (20) days in which to have an Answer filed with the court.
+Hence, time is of the essence.

 Subpoenas, Claims, and Suits

 Physicians find themselves involved in the legal arena for a variety of reasons not all of which are medical malpractice.
 Contact could be made in a variety of ways.
 The physician might be contacted by an attorney who simply wants to “discuss” the care and treatment rendered.
-Do not enter into conversations with attorneys regarding patient care matters without first checking with the Department of Risk Management & Prevention.
+Do not enter into conversations with attorneys regarding patient care matters without first checking with the Office of General Counsel Insurance and Claims Management.
 Revealing sensitive patient information to unknown individuals, regardless of who they say they are, can constitute a breach of patient confidentiality.
 In addition, answering an attorney’s questions out of context can work against your interest.

-If you receive a subpoena demanding your presence for a deposition or trial testimony, you should notify the Department of Risk Management & Prevention immediately.
+If you receive a subpoena demanding your presence for a deposition or trial testimony, you should notify the Office of General Counsel Insurance and Claims Management immediately.
 Most depositions can be conducted at a time and place convenient to you and we can help guide you through the process.
-In addition, if there is need to retain an attorney for you, the Department of Risk Management & Prevention can make those arrangements.
+In addition, if there is need to retain an attorney for you, the Office of General Counsel Insurance and Claims Management can make those arrangements.

-If you receive suit papers, it is imperative that you contact the Department of Risk Management & Prevention immediately so that an attorney can be retained and an Answer filed within the twenty (20) day period as described in Arkansas law.
-Failure to file an answer timely subjects the defendant to a default verdict.
+If you receive suit papers, it is imperative that you contact the Office of General Counsel Insurance and Claims Management immediately so that an attorney can be retained and an Answer filed within the twenty (20) day period as described in Arkansas law.
+Failure to file an answer in a timely manner subjects the defendant to a default verdict.

-For any questions or when in doubt, contact the Department of Risk Management & Prevention.
+For any questions or when in doubt, contact the Office of General Counsel Insurance and Claims Management.